SorryX/Decompress-CosturaFody/README.md

 ## Anything required
-Windows is required and updated windows you probably can use linux and mac using .net core but i wont.
+Windows is required and updated windows you probably can use linux and mac using .net core but i wont and cant compile them